ekutner/home-connect-hass/README.md

 # FAQ
 * **Some of my appliances are not showing up after I added the integration**
+  This is most commonly caused by two reasons:
+  1. The appliance must be powered on and connected to the Home Connect service to be dicovered.
+Once the missing devices are turned on and connected they will automatically be discovered and added by the integration.
+  This can be verified in the Home Connect mobile app **but only while the wifi on the phone is turned OFF**.
+If the devices are active in the mobile app while the wifi of the phone is turned off then please open an issue with a debug log to report it.
-  Due to unreasonable rate limits set by BSH there is a limit of about 3 appliances loaded per minute.
-If you have more expect the initial load to take longer.
+  2. Due to some unreasonable rate limits set by BSH there is a limit of about 3 appliances loaded per minute.
+If you have more, expect the initial load to take longer.
 The integration will wait for the service to become available and continue loading the rest of the appliances.
 You may have to refresh your screen to see them in Home Assistant after they were added.

 * **I've restarted Home Assistant a few times and now all my appliances are unavilable**
   This is, again, related to the Home Connect rate limits.
 Every time you restart Home Assistant the integration makes a few API calls to the service and if that happens too often it may block for up to 24 hours.
 The best way to fix this is to wait a day and restart Home Assistant again.